tzmanics/serverless-angular-workshop/walkthroughs/first-function/README.md

 #### Query String Parameters

-We also have the ability to grab information from the user via the URL with query string parameters. `event.queryStringParameters` are named items in the function-envokig URL inserted behind a '?' and assigned with a '='.
+We also have the ability to grab information from the user via the URL with query string parameters. `event.queryStringParameters` are named items in the function-invoking URL inserted behind a '?' and assigned with a '='.

 So, if the URL to call the function (the endpoint) is